 As a wedding photographer, today I’m sharing five questions every bride should ask photographers.
 Photographers play a vital role in the wedding: they’ll be present at every single intimate moment of the wedding, you’ll spend hours communicating with them prior to the day, and they’ll be producing images for you to look back on for the rest of your life!
 It’s so important to feel connected to your photographer.
 Here are five questions brides should ask photographers…

 With so many wedding photographers, how do you choose who should photograph one of the most important days of your life?
 A bride has so many decisions to make for her wedding; she has to choose the linen color, the wedding look, her gown, the venue, etc. It can easily become overwhelming.

 What is your photography style?

-I tend to shoot in a light and airy style, but what a lot of people don’t know about me is that I love dark and moody!
+I tend to shoot in a light and airy style, but what a lot of people don’t know about me is that I love dark and moody styles as well!
 Fun fact: Studio portraits with dramatically dark backgrounds excite me.